Maximally Localized States in Quantum Mechanics with a Modified Commutation Relation to All Orders: Conclusions and Outlooks

-Finally, it would be interesting to extend this formalism from the non-relativistic case to QFT.
-This is not simple, because we must take into account not only the change in the commutation relations, but also in the invariance group of the theory, which is not the Poincar\'e group anymore (because of the comments made a couple of paragraphs above), but a more complicated extension of it.
-It would also be interested to perform the calculations of the Casimir Force for the three-dimensional case, and compare the results obtained with the experimental data, which would give us an upper bound for the minimal length.
+Finally, it would be interesting to extend this formalism from the non-relativistic case to QFT\footnote{F. Girelli and Etera R. Livine have constructed a scalar field theory on Snyder space-time\cite{Girelli1}.}.
+This is not simple, because we must take into account not only the change in the commutation relations, but also in the invariance group of the theory, which is not the Poincar\'e group anymore (because of the comments made a few paragraphs above), but a more complicated extension of it\cite{Girelli2}.
+It would also be interesting to perform the calculations of the Casimir Force for the three-dimensional case, and compare the results obtained with the experimental data, which would give us an upper bound for the minimal length.